blazium-engine/blazium-docs/tutorials/animation/introduction.rst

 keyframes indicates that the value doesn't change between them.

 .. figure:: img/animation_keyframes.webp
-   :alt: Keyframes in Godot
+   :alt: Keyframes in Blazium

-   Keyframes in Godot
+   Keyframes in Blazium

 You set values of a node's properties and create animation keyframes for them.
 When the animation runs, the engine will interpolate the values between the